Jetta TDI (1999.5-2005), Golf and New Beetle TDI (1998-2006) new owner, buyer's guide, and common issue checklist

 Engine coolant: lifetime coolant should be changed as necessary.
 VW/Audi G12 (G12+) or Pentosin coolant is red, pink, or purple.
 Do NOT mix G12 with other colors (green, blue, orange) otherwise it will sludge the coolant.
 If it has to be topped off, use distilled water.
 If you are topping it off more than once, first figure out where the coolant is disappearing.
 See 1000q: coolant flush or change for more details and pictures.

-Fuel filter = 10,000 mile drain water, 20,000 mile replacement.
+10,000 mile drain water, 20,000 mile replacement.
 If you plan on using high percentages of biodiesel, you should change it as soon as practical because biodiesel can loosen up deposits.
 See 1000q: fuel filter change for more details.
 See 1000q: intro to biodiesel for more info on biodiesel.

-Check for coolant migration = This is a rare but bizarre condition where coolant will seep into the wiring harness due to a faulty coolant tank, traveling throughout the wiring harness and damaging electrical components.
+This is a rare but bizarre condition where coolant will seep into the wiring harness due to a faulty coolant tank, traveling throughout the wiring harness and damaging electrical components.
 This can total your car because in extreme cases, coolant can seep all the way back to the taillights and corrode all the electrical contacts!
 See 1000q: coolant migration for more details.
 It only takes 5 seconds to check and is a rare condition.

-Replace your relay 109 (1998-2003 cars only) 98-03 cars had a relay marked 109 which commonly overheats and fails, shutting the engine off suddenly without any notice.
+98-03 cars had a relay marked 109 which commonly overheats and fails, shutting the engine off suddenly without any notice.
 Relay 109 powers the ECU (car's computer), so no ECU = no fuel and sudden engine shut off.
 The old relay is black, marked "109" (601 if you're upside down), and is under the dashboard in the relay box.
 The redesigned relay marked "109" is gray and fixes the problem.
 If you have a black relay 109, get it replaced ASAP with a gray relay 109.
 An indicator of a bad relay 109 is the engine suddenly shutting off and the glow plug not coming on during failed restarts.
 Sometimes the relay will cool down, letting you start the car after a few minutes.
-2004+ cars do not have a relay 109.

 Diesel injection pump leaks (1998-2003 only) - Due to age and fuel issues, the seals on the injection pump can leak.
 Leaking diesel fuel can corrode the timing belt and coolant hoses so even a small leak should be cleaned up asap.
 The top cover, middle quantity adjuster section, and head o-ring can be replaced on the car but most of the other seals should ideally be done off the car.
 The pump should not be removed without locking the timing belt with VW timing belt tools since it's on the timing belt drive.
 See 1000q: injection pump top cover replacement for more details on top seal replacement.
 Warning: only the top cover seal can be easily replaced, the other seals require a VCDS and at least basic mechanical sense and the proper tools.

-Tandem pump leaks (2004-2006 mk4 cars only) - The tandem pump is a dual fuel and vacuum pump on the driver's side of the engine head.
+Tandem pump leaks (2004-2006 only) - The tandem pump is a dual fuel and vacuum pump on the driver's side of the engine head.
 It carries fuel to the pumpe duse injectors and is found on 2004-2005 mk4 cars (also used on mk5 cars) The earlier cars' fuel pump was for vacuum only.
 There was a recall on the tandem pump seal leaking.
 If diesel fuel leaks onto the rubber parts, it will corrode the rubber hoses.

-Brake and clutch fluid should be changed every 2 years regardless of mileage with DOT 4 fluid.
+Should be changed every 2 years regardless of mileage with DOT 4 fluid.
 See 1000q: brake / clutch fluid flush for some tips.

-Runaway engine (all diesel engines) If the engine ever suddenly races and accelerates on its own, it may be having a runaway.
+(all diesel engines) If the engine ever suddenly races and accelerates on its own, it may be having a runaway.
 All diesels could experience an engine malfunction which causes the engine to eat its own engine oil.
 Since diesels are throttled by fuel and not air, this causes a feedback cycle in which the engine races higher and higher.
 If the car is in gear it will also accelerate.
 The first priority is to keep control of the car and shut off the ignition as soon as it's safe and practical.
 Take it to a mechanic before starting it again.
 Read more about a diesel engine runaway and some causes at 1000q: Runaway diesel engine FAQ.
 All ALH engines have an anti-shudder valve which cuts off air to the engine.
 Some people remove it and put in aftermarket "race pipes" to increase power.
 I don't use them because it removes the emergency engine shut off feature.

 Service areas that can wait and common problems